-In accordance with Section 27281 of the California Government Code, this is to certify that the interest in real property conveyed by this Grant of Avigation Easement, dated to the SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY, a local governmental entity of regional government, is hereby accepted by the undersigned officer on behalf of the Board of the San Diego County Regional Airport Authority pursuant to authority conferred by Resolution No. 03-011 of said Authority Board adopted March 6, 2003, and the Grantee consents to recordation hereof by its duly authorized officer.
+In accordance with Section 27281 of the California interest in real property conveyed by this Grant of Avigation · · · · · · · · · · · · · · · · · · · , 20, from: (print nam e) to the SAN DIEGO COUNTY REGIONAL AIRPORT AUTH government, is hereby accepted by the undersigned officer County Regional Airport Authority pursuant to authority cor Authority Board adopted March 6, 2003, and the Grantee cauthorized officer. on behalf of the Board of the San Diego of the Diego of the San Diego of the Diego of the Diego of the Diego of the Diego of DATED: SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY В y Thella F. Bowens, President/CFO

-\\\\\, 20\\\\\, from:

-(print name)

-DATED: \\\\\

-SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY

-Thella F. Bowens, President/CEO